RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-To provide further insights into the impact of non-idealities at the application-level, Figure~\ref{fig:DNNError} compares the output features obtained from ideal crossbars and non-ideal crossbars, respectively, for two convolution layers (Conv1 and Conv3) of the ConvNet network running on the CIFAR-10 dataset.
-Some of the significant distortions in features are identified in the figure using circles.
-We observe that the impact of non-idealities increases noticeably as we go deeper into the network (Conv3 layer outputs show increased artefacts compared to Conv1 layer outputs in Figure~\ref{fig:DNNError}).
+To provide further insights into the impact of non-idealities at the application-level, Figure~\ref{fig:DNNError} compares the output features obtained from an ideal resistive crossbar system and a non-ideal resistive crossbar system for two convolution layers (Conv1 and Conv3) of the ConvNet network executing on the CIFAR-10 dataset.
+Some of the significant distortions in features are highlighted in the figure using circles.
+We observe that the impact of non-idealities increases considerably as we go deeper into the network (Conv3 layer outputs show increased artefacts compared to Conv1 layer outputs in Figure~\ref{fig:DNNError}).
 This is consistent with the observation from Figure~\ref{fig:fcm-caffe-result}(a) that deeper DNNs show greater degradation in accuracy due to crossbar non-idealities.

-In summary, our results underscore the utility of Rx-Caffe in evaluating and training large-scale DNNs on resistive crossbar architectures.
-They also motivate the need for further research into techniques to mitigate and compensate for the effects of crossbar non-idealities in the context of large-scale DNNs.
+In summary, our results underscore the utility of RxNN in evaluating and re-training large-scale DNNs on resistive crossbar architectures.
+They also motivate the need for further research into techniques to mitigate and compensate the effects of crossbar non-idealities in the context of large-scale DNNs.